An adaptive attack on Wiesner's quantum money: Introduction

 Wiesner proposed his quantum money scheme more than 40 years ago, and it was believed to be secure although a complete security proof was never published.
 However, Lutomirski~\cite{lutomirski2010online} and Aaronson~\cite{aaronson2009quantum} independently observed that the scheme is insecure if the bank returns valid notes as well as the post measurement state after detecting an invalid note.
 Farhi et al. showed that ``single copy tomography''~\cite{farhi2010quantum} can be performed in a much more general setting.
 When we own a single copy of an unknown state $\ket{\psi}$ and have access to a projective measurement (validation test) $\left\{\ket{\psi}\bra{\psi}, \ii-\ket{\psi}\bra{\psi}\right\}$ provided as a black box, we can efficiently estimate the reduced local density matrices of the state $\ket{\psi}$.
 This approach, based on Jordan's lemma, pointed out the security threat posed by having access to a validation procedure (in particular, the post-measurement state).
 Lutomirski's conclusion was that as long as the bank does not return the post-measurement state of an invalid note, the scheme should remain safe.

 On the other hand, Molina, Watrous and Vidick proved that Wiesner's scheme is secure against \emph{simple counterfeiting attacks}~\cite{molina2013optimal}.
 In this model, an attacker is given a single copy of an authenticated state, and attempts to create two banknotes with the same serial number which, independently, pass the bank's validity test.
 During the counterfeiting process, the attacker does not have access to the validity test.
 They showed that the success probability of the optimal attack on Wiesner's quantum money scheme is $\left(\frac{3}{4}\right)^{n}$.

-However, in a general attack (as in our case), the attacker could make some use of the validation procedure, even if the bank strictly discourages failed tests and does not return bad banknotes.
+Patawski et al.~\cite[Theorem 5]{Pastawski02102012} proved security under a more general setting.
+In their setting a user is given one bank note, and creates polynomially many faked banknotes.
+The bank validates all the banknotes.
+They show that the probability that at least two banknotes would pass the validation is exponentially small.
+However, in a general attack (as in our case), the attacker could make some use of the quantum validation procedure, even if the bank strictly discourages failed tests and does not return bad banknotes.

-\paragraph{Main results.} We show that in Wiesner's \emph{strict testing} scheme (that is, if only valid money is returned to the owner), given a single valid quantum money state $(s, \ket{\$_s})$, a counterfeiter can efficiently create as many copies of $\ket{\$_s}$ as he wishes (hence, the scheme is insecure).
-We rely on the quantum Zeno effect for protection -- if we disturb the quantum money state only slightly, we are likely to be projected back to the original state after a test.
-Interestingly, this allows us to distinguish between the four different qubit states with an arbitrarily small probability of being caught.
+\paragraph{Main results.} We show that in a \emph{strict testing} variant of Wiesner's scheme (that is, if only valid money is returned to the owner), given a single valid quantum money state $(s, \ket{\$_s})$, a counterfeiter can efficiently create as many copies of $\ket{\$_s}$ as he wishes (hence, the scheme is insecure).
+He can rely on the quantum Zeno effect for protection -- if he disturbs the quantum money state only slightly, the bill is likely to be projected back to the original state after a test.
+Interestingly, this allows a counterfeiter to distinguish the four different qubit states with an arbitrarily small probability of being caught.